IdeaBridge/AapliDocumentation/pages/mydoc/drop_down.md

 The Drop-Down component is used in forms to present users with a list of selectable options, allowing them to choose a single value from the provided options.
 It provides a dropdown menu interface, conserving space while offering a convenient and structured way for users to make selections.

-{% include image.html file="drop_down1.jpg" url="https://admin.aapli.co/admin/operations/users" alt="Download Bulk Import Template" caption="Download Bulk Import Template" %}
+{% include image.html file="drop_down1.jpg" class="docimage" url="https://admin.aapli.co/admin/operations/users" alt="Download Bulk Import Template" caption="Download Bulk Import Template" %}

 ## Basic Properties of Drop Down
 Within the Basic tab of the Drop-Down properties, you will find the following options:

-{% include image.html file="drop_down2.jpg" url="https://admin.aapli.co/admin/operations/users" alt="Download Bulk Import Template" caption="Download Bulk Import Template" %}
+{% include image.html file="drop_down2.jpg" class="docimage" url="https://admin.aapli.co/admin/operations/users" alt="Download Bulk Import Template" caption="Download Bulk Import Template" %}

 1. **Required Checkbox:** By enabling this checkbox, you can make the Drop Down field a mandatory selection, ensuring that users must choose an option before submitting the form.
 2. **Label:** This property allows you to provide a descriptive label or caption for the Drop-Down field, indicating the purpose or context of the available options.